Get a Bike

 Many of the retailers above have online stores.
 New York City cyclists have also had success finding bikes through Craigslist and sites like New York Bikes for Sale.

-- Meet in public.
-If you are buying second-hand from someone through Craigslist, it’s always a good idea to meet the seller in public.
+- Meet in public when buying second-hand.
+If you are buying second-hand bikes from someone through Craigslist, it’s always a good idea to meet the seller in public.

 - Beware of stolen goods.
 New York City is notorious for bike theft.
 If the person selling the bike cannot explain why they're getting rid of it or if something feels amiss, just walk away.